kuma35/thinking-forth-jp/sphinx/chapter4.rst

 Interview with a Software Inventor
 ==================================

-, owner and president of Scientek Instrumentation, Inc.:
+Donald A. Burgess, owner and president of Scientek Instrumentation, Inc.:

 I have a few techniques I’ve found useful over the years in designing anything, to keep myself flexible.
 My first rule is, “Nothing is